WebAssembly/spec/document/core/syntax/modules.rst

 Exports
 ~~~~~~~

-The |EXPORTS| component of a module defines a set of *exports* that become accessible to the host environment once the module has been :ref:`instantiated <instantiation>`.
+The |EXPORTS| component of a module defines a set of *exports* that become accessible to the host environment once the module has been :ref:`instantiated <exec-instantiation>`.

 .. math::
    \begin{array}{llll}